ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 not allowed in an identifier query. `unsupportedField` means that the provider does not support queries on one of the fields queried.

+The `id_response_extensions` field is an extension point using AppDataDictionary-style components.

 ~~~ tls
 enum {
   success(0),